avahmetozdemir/leetcode/README.md

 - **Second Solution:** "Recursive Approach"- We started at the top with the head node to reverse the list then recursively traverse down the call stack until we reached the last node.

     Time Complexity : O(n) Space Complexity : O(n)

+## Linked List Cycle

+### Description

+Given head, the head of a linked list, determine if the linked list has a cycle in it.

+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
+Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
+Note that pos is not passed as a parameter.

+Return true if there is a cycle in the linked list.
+Otherwise, return false.

+### Solution

+        1.Traverse the given list with two pointers

+        2.Slow pointer moves by one and fast pointer by two

+        3.If two pointers meet, returns true, if not returns false

+- Time complexity: O(n).
+Only one traversal of the linked list is needed.

+- Space complexity: O(1).
+No space is needed, it’s constant.